themouette/fossil-core/doc/mixins/deferrable.markdown

 Error handling
 --------------

-It is possible to handle errors automatically only if the asynchronous call has the (default) option `failFast`.
+If the asynchronous call has the (default) option `failFast`, the first argument given to the fail callback is the error.

-The first argument given to
+Otherwise promise is rejected with a generic error as there is no way to know what failed.

 Examples
 --------